Key Details

 Not Just a Trip—A Progression

-Before we hit the Landsborough, we kick things off with three days of intensive training, focusing on:
+Before we hit the Landsborough, we kick things off with two days of intensive training, focusing on:

 Already done our Intermediate Course?
 You can skip the extra training day—but keep in mind, this isn't just about individual skills.
 Dialing in group dynamics, communication, and trust will make or break the expedition.
 Even experienced paddlers will get a lot out of refining how they move as a team.